ysdn2019/Graduates-List/graduates/candice-zhou.md

 ---
 path: /work/Anti-Hype
 graduate: Candice Zhou
-mainimg: /assets/work/zhou_candice_project1_web_main.jpg
+cover: /assets/work/zhou_candice_project1_web_main.jpg
-thumbnailimg: /assets/work/zhou_candice_project1_web_thumbnail.jpg
+thumbnail: /assets/work/zhou_candice_project1_web_thumbnail.jpg
 title: Anti-Hype
 groupmembers:
-fields: Branding, Communication, Editorial
+category: Branding, Communication, Editorial
 mediumdimensions: book, website
 description: Exploring how luxury brands use their symbolic power to redefine the practical value of goods, specifically through the sense of urgency they create through advertising and the perceived scarcity of their products.
 I wish to examine, through a series of artifacts, the disconnect between quality goods and the perceived worth of a product.
 digitallink: https://www.candicejq.com/anti-hype